davidryan59/codeclan_project_1_money_cashboard/planning/06_class_diagram_components.md

 Category (or Tag) of each Transaction
 Date of Transaction
 Budget for Category
+First Day of Month

 ## Types of each Attributes (nouns from parsing)

 ## Methods for each Class (verbs from parsing)
+Month Description for Month
 CRUD on Transaction
 CRUD on Categories (some limitations)
 CR on Months